"Uniting the Community through

-Since 2007 we have raised well over $600,000 worth of charitable donations for many charities within St. Johns County and our volunteers have put in almost 10,000 community service hours.
+Since 2007 we have raised over $700,000.00 worth of charitable donations for many charities within St. Johns County and our volunteers have put in tens of thousands of community service hours.
 We are so excited to continue our work for years to come.

 St. Johns CARES has recognized that a disparity exists among the families living in our county.
 Most people are not aware that state and federal funding is based on per capita income and St. Johns County is a very wealthy county due in large part to it's residents in the northern portion but more than 50% of the residents in the southern portion of the county are below poverty level.